vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 Searching for solutions to the "cannot open shared object file" error lead us to [this](https://forums.aws.amazon.com/thread.jspa?messageID=680192) post on AWS forums.
-This forum post also provides a link to [this](https://github.com/jkehler/awslambda-psycopg2) Github project (We will identify the Github project by its owner's name, Jeff Kehler, in rest of this post).
+This forum post also provides a link to [this](https://github.com/jkehler/awslambda-psycopg2) Github project (we will refer to the Github project by its owner's name, Jeff Kehler, in rest of this post).

-The solution requires us to link the `libpq.so` library statically, which requires us to build postgreSQL and psycopg2 from source code.
+The solution requires us to link the `libpq.so` library statically, which in turn requires us to build postgreSQL and psycopg2 from source code.

 We pick the following versions of postgreSQL and psycopg2 to build from source code: